A side stitch when running can be a very debilitating issue to have to fight through.

 You should eventually be able to naturally stop getting side stitches, as you gain more experience, and your body gets stronger due to having more miles in your system.

-2. Do dynamic stretching to warm up and start your run slow to Improve blood flow
+2. Do dynamic stretching to warm up and start your run slow to improve blood flow

 Dynamic stretching before a run can help with increasing blood flow gradually before your body really gets into it during a run.
+That’s especially true if you plan to do some intensive training such as interval training or a tempo run where you expect to run faster than normal.

 Warming up properly like this certainly reduces the shock to your system when you do actually begin your run.